emarteca/emarteca.github.io/_publications/tse22.pdf.md

 Large-scale static analysis of JavaScript code and development of statistical model to automatically determine dead event listener registrations in clients of popular event-driven APIs.

 Recommended citation: Arteca, Ellen, Max Schäfer, and Frank Tip.
-"Reducing Over-Synchronization in JavaScript Applications." <i>IEEE Transactions on Software Engineering (TSE)</i>, 2022.
+"Learning How to Listen: Automatically Finding Bug Patterns in Event-Driven JavaScript APIs." <i>IEEE Transactions on Software Engineering (TSE)</i>, 2022.